 Despite some genetic variation associated with IBD, environmental factors also have been shown to increase the risk of developing IBD.
 Epigenetics is the study of the heritable changes to gene expression without changing the DNA code.
 Environmental signals may influence the dynamics of these epigenetic changes leading to an inheritable alteration of gene expression.
 Thus, the overall goal of the lab is to understand how environmental factors influence immune cellular development and function through chromatin remodeling.

 Dr. Faubion's lab has previously found polycomb repressive complexes (PRCs) to be important in maintaining T-regulatory development and function.
 Loss of these complexes leads to severe colitis phenotype in mouse models and impaired regulatory function in in vitro experiments.
 His team also found forkhead box protein 3 (FOXP3) and enhancer of zeste homolog 2 (EZH2), a component of polycomb repressive complex 2 (PRC2), to be associated with deregulated pathways in CD4+ T cells isolated from lesions in people with Crohn's disease.
 This finding has propelled the current research projects into other epigenetic repressive complexes and cytokine-receptor signaling.

 Currently, the lab's goals include:

-- Dissecting epigenetic mechanisms of development and function of Treg and T-helper 17 (TH17) cells
+- Dissection of the epigenetic mechanisms of development and function of Treg and T-helper 17 (TH17) cells.

-- Development of novel therapy, particularly addressing TH17 cellular development
+- Development of novel therapies, particularly addressing TH17 cellular development.

-In addition to these techniques, the lab is also investigating clinically relevant epigenetic inhibitors, long noncoding RNAs (lncRNAs) and CRISPR-Cas9 technologies to characterize and modify regulatory T cells in order to provide effective clinical therapies for patients.
+In addition to these techniques, the lab is investigating clinically relevant epigenetic inhibitors, long noncoding RNAs (lncRNAs) and CRISPR-Cas9 technologies to characterize and modify regulatory T cells.
+The group aims to use this information to develop and offer more effective clinical therapies for people.

 Key research findings include: